Lo808/Graph-SSL/README.md

 - number of negative samples
 - learning rate
 - augmentations strengths
-are tuned separately for each dataset.
+are tuned separately **for each dataset**.

-Modify these settings in:
+You can modify these settings in:

 ```
-wl_gcl/src/trainers/train_wl.py    # inside the CONFIGS dictionary
+wl_gcl/configs/wl.py
 ```

----

-## ✔️ Notes

-This project includes:

-- A WL-based structural hierarchy engine
-- Dual-view mining (feature + structure)
-- Full hyperbolic encoder integration
-- Baselines for fair comparison
-- Modular clean code suitable for extensions and research use